Skip to Main Content AUB

 References should consist of the following elements:

-• Creator’s Family Name, Initial(s)
+• Creator’s Family Name, Initial(s).

-• Title or description of image (in italics)
+• Title or description of image

-• Location of collection
+• Location of collection:

-• Name of Institution
+• Name of institution.

 If accessed online, also include the following: